bgoonz/gists-revamp/by-extension/markdown/Object-Ori.md

 In ES2015, JS gained the `class` keyword - replacing the need to use only constructor functions & prototypes to mimic classes!

-- <span id="df3e">`class` : keyword that gives developers a formal way to create a class definition to specify an object type’s attributes and behavior; also used to create objects of that specific type.</span>
+- <span id="df3e">`class` : keyword that gives developers a formal way to create a class definition to specify an object type's attributes and behavior; also used to create objects of that specific type.</span>

 Defining a ES2015 class